MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 4. Set **Group type** to **Security**.
 5. In the **Group name**. textbox, enter SchoolSurveyAdmin.

-    >**Note:** If you change the Group name to be something other than SchoolSurveyAdmin you’ll have to update it in Power App.
+    >**NOTE:** If you change the Group name to be something other than SchoolSurveyAdmin you’ll have to update it in Power App.

 6. Add a description if you like.
 7. You can also add members to this group in this dialog or add them after the group is created.